LAARRRY/CamTrol-CogVideo/README.md

-# CamTrol - CogVideo version / any video model version
+# CamTrol - CogVideo version / Diffusers version

 This is a diffusers-based implementation of [CamTrol: Training-free Camera Control for Video Generation](https://lifedecoder.github.io/CamTrol/).